Do you have your word for the year?

-Anyway in 2016 a wonderful friend of mine suggested instead of resolutions I could create a word for the year.
-Not something I have done before, but I liked the idea because it felt less restrictive.
+Anyway in a few years ago a wonderful friend of mine suggested instead of resolutions I could create a word for the year.
+Not something I had done before, but I liked the idea because it felt less restrictive.

 So I went off and researched this ‘Find your word’ phenomenon and gave it a go, and now I have again found a single word that encapsulates everything I want to achieve in this year.
 And even better … every time I do something this year as long as it fits with my word of the year I will know that I am on track.
 Woop woop – very excited!!!